Five Ways to Fight Against Elder Abuse

 The best way that you can put a stop to elder abuse is to know the signs.
 When subjected to abuse, elder abuse victims might experience any of the following:

-- Medication mismanagement: Victims may not be given their medications on time, or given them at all.
+Victims may not be given their medications on time, or given them at all.
 This has severe and disastrous effects on their health.
-If your loved one seems uncertain about their prescription names, amounts, and history, this could be a sign that they aren’t receiving their medicine regularly, and you should bring it to the attention of a facility administrator.
+If your loved one seems uncertain about their prescription names, amounts, and history, this is a sign that they aren’t receiving their regularly medicine.
+You need to bring this to the attention of a facility administrator.

 If you have noticed any of these signs of elder abuse, it’s best to report them to the appropriate authorities right away.
 Quick action will help keep the problem from getting worse and hold the proper people accountable so that they won’t be able to abuse anyone else.